This post may contain affiliate links. Please see my disclosure policy for details.

 He would enter the two most popular markets places in the medieval city, Weekday Cross & Hen Cross.

 Robin Hood is known to have wandered through Hen Cross as a chicken vendor and Weekday market as a butcher.
-This is so he could spy on goings on in the city.
+This is so he could spy on the goings-on in the city.

 8. National Galleries of Justice Museum